 In the job hunt process, there’s no doubting practice makes perfect.
 So, no matter how many job interviews you’ve done, it’s always worth considering how you can improve and what you can do better in the future.
 Make sure your skills are to scratch with the following interview tips:

 • Know where you are going, how to get there and how long it will take for you to reach the location.
-Plan to arrive 10 minutes early.
-Arriving late for an interview is not the best first impression.
-If you are running late, call your consultant as soon as you realise, who can then inform the company.
+Plan to arrive 10 minutes early, as arriving late for an interview is not the best first impression.
+If you are unexpectedly running late, call your consultant as soon as you realise, who can then inform the company and manage expectations.

 • Make sure your mobile phone is switched off.
 You do not want your interview being disturbed by texts or phone calls.

 • Your interview begins the moment you walk into a building, so it’s important to greet the receptionist or assistant with respect.
 They will report back to the interviewer if you are rude.
 Every impression should be a good one.

 • Shake hands firmly – a limp or clammy handshake will be remembered for all the wrong reasons.